Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - Result = No errors found.

   Four warning messages :

-    Imported style sheets are not checked in direct input and file upload modes -moz-transition is an unknown vendor extension
+   Imported style sheets are not checked in direct input and file upload modes

+moz-transition is an unknown vendor extension.

-    -webkit-transition is an unknown vendor extension
+ webkit-transition is an unknown vendor extension

-    -o-transition is an unknown vendor extension
+o-transition is an unknown vendor extension

 Chrome Dev Tools

-   For testing mobile and tablet views and responsiveness CSS styling changes before implementing it in the code Network to assess whether it was picking up Javascript
+   For testing mobile and tablet views and responsiveness

+   CSS styling changes before implementing it in the code

+   Network to assess whether it was picking up Javascript

  ### Testing User Stories from User Experience (UX) Section

 -   #### First Time Visitor Goals

-    1.Easily navigate around the site to view the content.
+    1. Easily navigate around the site to view the content.

          Users are presented an easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
         The user can easily navigate around the site by using the navigation bar or by scrolling up and down

     2. Quickly understandstand the purpose of the site.